baquies-since1995/OED-Expanded/x-campaign-material.md

 **Capital**: Much like a city, but larger, and likely the center of power (political or mercantile) for a region.

 **Max Pop**: This is the maximum number of people found in the community proper.
-You can presume that 20% of this number are in a condition to take up arms as zero level NPCs when needed.
+You can presume that 20% of this number are in a condition to take up arms as zero level NPCs when needed, with another 10% qualifying as Light Infantry

 **Market Cap**: Items below this price can be readily found for sale in the community.
 Above this level assume there is a base 10% chance and/or 1d6 weeks to procure.